thesavant42/retrorecon/README.md

 7. Save frequent tag searches with the **Save Tag** button or via the `/saved_tags` API.
 8. Adjust panel opacity and text size from the **Edit** menu or using the `/set_panel_opacity` and `/set_font_size` endpoints.

+### Loading Saved Databases

+The File menu now includes a **Load Saved DB** dropdown.
+It lists every `.db` file located in the configured `db` directory (which defaults to `db/` under the application root).
+Selecting one of these entries instantly switches the active database to the chosen file.

 ### Boolean Tag Searches

 Prefix tags with `#` and combine them using `AND`, `OR` and `NOT` in the search box.
 Quotes allow tags with spaces.